szczyglis-dev/py-gpt/docs/source/plugins.rst

 Notes:

-- When sandboxing is enabled, relative paths passed in commands are resolved against the user data directory and mounted into the container at ``/data``.
+- When sandboxing is enabled, relative paths passed in commands are resolved against the active conversation's data workdir and mounted into the container at ``/data``.
 - The plugin checks for Docker availability and will prompt to build the image if it does not exist.

 **WinAPI (Windows)**